What is a MDDP?

 If you have been charged with a DUI, please contact me today to find out how I can help you.
 The sooner that I am retained, the quicker I can begin representing you, protecting your rights, and fighting to preserve your ability to drive.

-I represent clients throughout Will County, including Crete, University Park, Park Forest, Chicago Heights, Sauk Village, Homewood, Matteson, and the surrounding towns and communities.
+I represent clients throughout Will County, including Crete, Frankfort, Mokena, New Lenox, Homer Glen, Tinley Park, and the surrounding towns and communities.